 A) Connect the provided charging cable to the 2 pin wiring harness port.

-B) Plug the other end of the cable into a compatible power source.
+B) Plug the other end of the cable into a compatible power source (example 110-220V AC outlet)

 C) Press the power button located on the upper portion of the rod butt.
-The LED indicator on the rod will now illuminate red during charging.
+The LED indicator on the charger will now illuminate red during charging.

 D) When fully charged, the LED indicator will turn green.